VictorFromTheInternet/SortingVisualizers/SimpleAlgorithms/ProcessingRectangleSorting/READ.md

 ## Sorting functions:
 - selSortInc()
-   - increments global variables for selSort
+   - increments global variables for selSort based on the global increment vars 'I' and 'J'
+   - the draw function, and framerate() in setup(), dictate how quickly the inc vars are incremented
 - selectionSort()

-## notes
-- a WIP, code is a bit messy right now
+   - swaps Rectangle objs